How to conduct an interview

 Interviewing is more than just asking questions.
 It’s about connecting with your source and encouraging them to talk freely.
 Good journalists not only take note of what is said but rather how it is said and what is not said.

-One of the best pieces of advice for an aspiring journalist is to try to interview in person.
+Award-winning journalist and media expert, Leisa Goddard says the best piece of advice for an aspiring journalist is to try to interview in person.
 If you can’t, do it over the phone.
 If you can’t do it over the phone, interview by email.

 Try to avoid suggesting an email interview immediately as it is quite unnatural.
 At least 50 per cent of communication is non-verbal – therefore you need these unspoken cues to attain a genuine response.